 Financial Advisory Firm: Anchin.
-CAT LLC continued to engage Anchin during FAM fee rates for this firm were in line with market rates for these types of financial advisory services.
+CAT LLC continued to engage Anchin during FAM Period 2 based on, among other things, their expertise and history with the project.
+The hourly fee rates for this firm were in line with market rates for these types of financial advisory services.
+The fees for these services during FAM Period 2 were paid by CAT LLC to Anchin.
+During FAM Period 2, Anchin provided a variety of services, including the following: